Lasswade: Etymology and name

-The name Lasswade may be derived from the Brittonic *lï:s meaning "a court, palace administrative centre", and wï:δ, "a wood" (c.f.
-Welsh llys gwŷdd).
+The name Lasswade may be derived from the Brittonic *lï:s meaning "a court, palace administrative centre", and wï:δ, "a wood" (cf. Welsh llys gwŷdd).
 Also possible is an Old English derivation from the elements lǣswe, "pasture", and wæd, "a ford".

 Although the settlement may date back to the 8th century, the first written record of "Leswade" dates to 1150.
 On William Roy's map of 1750, it appears as Laswaid.
 Up until the late 18th century, all spelling was unfixed and was based upon the sound as perceived.

 According to legend, the area got its name from a sturdy local girl called Jenny, who would wade across the river carrying travellers on her back before a bridge was built.
 A short verse from the area tells the story as follows:

 History

 The old parish church was built in the 13th century, though little of it survives today.
 It was abandoned in 1793, and much of its ruins collapsed in 1866.
 The 17th-century Scottish poet William Drummond of Hawthornden was buried within its grounds.

+The first paper mill was built in Lasswade in 1750, and papermaking remained important until the start of the 20th century.

 Sir John Lauder, 1st Baronet of Fountainhall was born at Melville Mill, Lasswade, in 1595; and the present 18th-century Barony House was known as Lasswade Cottage when Sir Walter Scott rented it (1798–1804).
 He was visited here by the writer James Hogg (the 'Ettrick Shepherd') and the Wordsworths.
 Thomas de Quincey, author of Confessions of an English Opium Eater, also lived in nearby Polton for some years, from 1843, in the cottage now known as de Quincey Cottage.
 The Scottish landscape artist William McTaggart moved to Lasswade in 1889, and many of his later works depict the Moorfoot Hills.

 Former 19th-century industries include paper mills, flour mills and a carpet factory.
 Created a police burgh in 1881, Lasswade merged with Bonnyrigg in 1929.
 It was a popular holiday resort in the 19th century for wealthy Edinburgh residents; yet, by the 1950s, much of the village's population had left for modern houses in Bonnyrigg.

 Groome (1885) noted as chief proprietors in the parish: Lieut.-Col. Gibsone of Pentland, Viscount Melville, Drummond of Hawthornden, Sir Geo.
 Clerk of Penicuik, and Mrs Durham of Polton.
 The estates along both banks of the Esk were: